jinpark0625/react_shop/README.md

 - Leveraged the Supabase platform for PostgreSQL support, enabling more advanced queries for NFT data storage compared to Firebase.
 - Integrated with the OpenSea API to obtain NFT data.

+### v0.4.0

+- Update Edit Profile page: Users can change name, profile image, and password using Firebase Realtime Database and Auth.
+- The PayPal API is used to securely process payments and confirm successful transactions.
+To test this feature, a PayPal developer account was used in conjunction with the PayPal sandbox to simulate transactions without incurring any real charges.
+- Order History page: Users can view their past orders.
+The transaction details and products are stored in Firebase Realtime Database and displayed in a table format for easy viewing.

 <br/>

 ## Technical Skills